 3. Your use of "the season" reveals your misunderstanding or, in the words of a President I will miss sorely beginning Jan.
-20, 2017, misunderestimation of his work and his gifts, and of the Divinity you have attributed to him.
+20, 2017, misunderestimation of Jesus' work and his gifts, and of the Divinity you have attributed to him.
 If Jesus had any say regarding the season, there would be no season, just year-round peace on earth and good will toward humans and animals, esp. donkeys, and there certainly is none of that.

-I can't speak for him, of course, but I don't think he'd be bothered if you gave some sort of gift every day -- gift of a smile, a joke, opening the door for a pregnant woman (or man!) who is carrying one baby in her arms, another in her uterus.
+I can't speak for him, of course, but I don't think he'd be bothered if you gave some sort of gift every day -- the gift of a smile, a joke, opening the door for a pregnant woman (or man!) who is carrying one baby in her arms, another in her uterus.
 Generosity, compassion, solicitude -- these virtues recognize no seasons.

-4. Your use of this jingle as a whole, which seems to have emanated from the lips of an intern on Mad Men or one of Macbeth's witches, trivializes, minimizes and therefore vulgarizes its intended (I guess) sentiment.
+4. Your use of this jingle as a whole -- which seems to have emanated from the lips of an intern on Mad Men or one of Macbeth's witches -- trivializes, minimizes and therefore vulgarizes its intended (I guess) sentiment.
 It's not like you're trying to remind us of the "i before e" spelling rule or the months that have 30 days or what a red sun at morning means to a sailor.

 5. You are playing fast and loose and naively and presumptuously with the limitations of language.
 Emily Dickinson, John Donne, Gerard Manley Hopkins, Alfred Tennyson -- they all understood that even poets whose lexicon could not fit in a semi-truck-and-trailer lacked the language to describe That Which Is, the Ineffable, or, more accurately, _______.